RedHat-UX/red-hat-design-system/docs/foundations/color/usage.md

 Color is applied to basic text depending on content, hierarchy, theme, and more.
 These are general guidelines, not all use cases are represented.

 1. **Brand** - use sparingly to add a brand accent to text
-2. **Primary** - use for headings and body text in most layouts and components
+2. **Primary** - use for headings and body text in most layouts, elements, and patterns
 3. **Secondary** - use for small text like captions
 4. **Custom** - use a variety of colors to advertise a campaign or bespoke experience